Classical Verification of Quantum Computations in Linear Time: Preliminaries

-\begin{nota} We use $|\cdot|$ to denote the norm of a state, length of a string, size of a set, and the number of random oracle queries of an operator (in the quantum random oracle model). \end{nota} \begin{nota} Suppose $A,B$ are two quantum operations.
-We use $AB$ or $A\circ B$ to denote the composition (matrix multiplication when they are represented as matrices) of these two operators. \end{nota}
+\begin{nota} We use $|\cdot|$ to denote the norm of a state, length of a string, size of a set, and the number of random oracle queries of an operator (in the quantum random oracle model). \end{nota} \begin{nota} Use $\Pi_E$ to denote the projection onto some space $E$.
+We call $|\Pi_{E}\ket{\varphi}|^2$ the probability that event $E$ happens when the state of the system is described by $\ket{\varphi}$, or simply the probability that $E$ happens.
+Note that we only require $\ket{\varphi}$ to be sub-normalized to make this notion well-defined. \end{nota} \begin{nota} Suppose $A,B$ are two quantum operations.
+We use $AB$ or $A\circ B$ to denote the composition (matrix multiplication when they are represented as matrices) of these two operators.
+(We make $\circ$ explicit or implicit interchangeably.) \end{nota}

+The fonts used in this paper for describing operations could be normal (like $A,B,U$), sans-serif (like $\fH,\fX$, or $\fPrtl,\fAdv$) or calligraphic (like $\cP$).
+Typically sans-serif fonts are used for elementary gates and protocol execution steps, calligraphic fonts are used for abstract operations, and normal fonts are mainly used as intermediate symbols, but we do not put strict rule for their usage.

 \begin{nota} In cryptographic protocols there is often a parameter $\kappa$ called security parameter.
-Then we say an operator parameterized by $\kappa$ (denoted by $(O_\kappa)_{\kappa\in \bN}$, or $O$ if we make the security parameter implicit), is \emph{efficient} if there exists a polynomial $\fpoly$ such that the size of $O_\kappa$ is upper bounded by $\fpoly(\kappa)$ when $\kappa$ is bigger than some constant.
-A state family $(\ket{\varphi_\kappa})_{\kappa\in \bN}$ is efficiently-preparable if there exists a family of polynomial time operators (which could include projections) $(O_\kappa)_{\kappa\in \bN}$ such that $\ket{\varphi_\kappa}=O_\kappa\ket{0}$.
+Then we say an operator parameterized by $\kappa$ (denoted by $(O_\kappa)_{\kappa\in \bN}$, or $O$ if we make the security parameter implicit), is \emph{efficient} if there exists a polynomial time Turing machine that takes $1^\kappa$ as input and outputs the description of $O_\kappa$.
+A state family $(\ket{\varphi_\kappa})_{\kappa\in \bN}$ is efficiently-preparable if there exists a efficient family of polynomial time operators (which could include projections) $(O_\kappa)_{\kappa\in \bN}$ such that $\ket{\varphi_\kappa}=O_\kappa\ket{0}$.
 Similarly in later proofs we make the security parameter implicit.
-Negligible function $\fneg(\kappa)$ means a function that decreases to $0$ faster than any polynomial when $\kappa\rightarrow +\infty$. \end{nota} \begin{nota} As seen in the introduction, in this work we need to work on many key pairs and phase pairs; we use superscript with parenthesis to index them: for example, $K^{(1)}$, $K^{(2)}$, etc. Other types of information like the time step counter could also appear in the superscript position, but they do not have parentheses. \end{nota} \begin{nota} We use $\in_r$ or $\leftarrow_r$ to mean an element is randomly sampled from a domain. \end{nota}
+Negligible function $\fneg(\kappa)$ means a function that decreases to $0$ faster than any polynomial when $\kappa\rightarrow +\infty$. \end{nota} \begin{nota} As seen in the introduction, in this work we need to work on many key pairs and phase pairs; we use superscript with parentheses to index them: for example, $K^{(1)}$, $K^{(2)}$, etc. Other types of information like the time step counter could also appear in the superscript position, but they do not have parentheses. \end{nota} \begin{nota} We use $\in_r$ or $\leftarrow_r$ to mean an element is randomly sampled from a domain. \end{nota}